 About the series

-Uniquely, Opera Odyssey is a Massive Participatory Arts Project in which the public, as well as corporate entities, can play an invaluable part and leave a lasting educational legacy, by supporting the crowdfunding initiative or the series’ Friends & Patrons programme – details of which are available below.
-With the series development stage now complete, the project is entering its pre-production stage with filming due to commence January in 2020.
+Uniquely, Opera Odyssey is a Massive Open Participatory Arts Project in which the public, as well as corporate entities, can play an invaluable part and leave a lasting educational legacy, by supporting our Friends & Patrons programme and product placement initiative.

 In spite of, or maybe thanks to, Hermann Hesse’s Age of Feuilleton, opera is an integral part of modern society: starting with theatrical representations in the dawn of western culture, opera, in its various forms, moved through centuries, wars, political and cultural turmoils growing as one of the most popular artform expressions.